textpotential/bibliarchic/chapt2.md

 # CHAPTER 2: AFFORDING ANARCHY

 With the help of Johanna Drucker's call to humanities scholars to attend to interface design, we have seen that book as interface provokes probabilistic production in a reading event.
-If part of interface design involves constructing material spaces with possible affordances, which in turn, can then encourage probable sets of dispositions, can we imagine interfaces that afford proximity toward a reading disposition that is anarchic?
+Even as we have moved beyond any notion of interface as static surface or as container for content, we still have the imperative to design and analyze interfaces to encourage a set of dispositions that would support the provocation of probabilistic production in reading practice.
+Drucker offers several suggestions in this direction at the end of her piece on the Humanities and Interface Theory (Drucker 2011, ??).
+In this chapter I will advocate for one particular disposition for us to consider in our design of bible as interface.
+This disposition is anarchy, reading practices not governed by an original text or singular unifying principle.

+How would an interface encourage such a disposition toward anarchy?
+Interfaces on their own, as with all technologies, do not propagate dispositions or values.
+Technologies do not define or determine us.
+Rather, it is our *relationship with* interfaces that *afford* the encouragement of dispositions.
+In no way do I mean to suggest that interfaces or other technologies are neutral with respect to values.[^A note here about my dissatisfaction with Richard Cohen's Levinasian analysis of the ethics of new media in conversation with Introna and Turkle.]
+I am simply reiterating Drucker's point that interface is a zone of encounter, where meaning is made through the indeterminate yet constrained entanglement of physical space and user participation.
+Affordances offer a way of talking about our relationships with and participation in the physical spaces of interface.

+Exploring the overlap between Drucker's interface as a zone of encounter that provokes probabilistic production and Emmanuel Levinas's face to face as an encounter that demands anarchic proximity, I will argue for interface design principles that will afford anarchy by resisting the reign of an original.
+For Drucker, an interface creates a space that allows for a depth of encounter, not simply the contact of a surface.
+Similarly for Levinas, the face to face creates a space that allows for a

+Or, would it be better to say that

 ## Introducing Affordance